-A Timeline of Sarah Jessica Parker and Kim Cattrall's Never-Ending Sex and the City Feud
+A Timeline of Sarah Jessica Parker and Kim Cattrall's Never-Ending Sex and the City "Feud" - E!
+Online

 "I felt after six years it was time for all of us to participate in the financial windfall of Sex and The City," she said on Friday Night With Jonathan Ross, adding she asked to be paid $1 million per episode (up from a reported $350,000) if the show were to continue.
 "When they didn't seem keen on that I thought it was time to move on."

-Parker was paid more as she was an executive producer on the series (and later the movies).
+Parker was paid more as she was an executive producer on the series.

 May 2008: Four years later, fans were delighted when SATC returned, bringing the ladies to the big screen.
 But the movie, which was originally supposed to start filming right after the series wrapped, was delayed due to ongoing salary negotiations.

-And Parker addressed the money talk and defended Cattrall when The Telegraph visited the set of the first movie.
+Parker addressed the money talk and defended Cattrall when The Telegraph visited the set of the first movie.

 "She mentioned money and no one should vilify her for it," she said.
 "People made a decision that we had vilified her.
-No one bothered to say [to the rest of us], "Are you disappointed by not making the movie?'
+No one bothered to say [to the rest of us], 'Are you disappointed by not making the movie?'
 Yes.
-"Do you respect and support her choice to not do it?"
+'Do you respect and support her choice to not do it?'
 Absolutely.'"

 In Marie Claire's cover story ahead of the film's premiere date, former HBO CEO Chris Albrecht weighed in on the salary disputes.
 "When you're keeping people for years, you have to continue to pay them more money," he said.
 "Sarah was becoming more and more famous, and her salary increased beyond what was contractually committed, which is normal for hit shows.
 The other actresses wanted to keep up."